javascript-2020/https-quick/README.md

 when the quick function is called<br>

-https-quick adds onerror and onlistening functions and calls <code> server.listen </code> for you
+- https-quick adds onerror and onlistening functions
+- calls <code> server.listen </code>
+- adds cors support

 the exposed <code> quick </code> function takes parameters in any order